-A Sales Channel for Every Product
+A Sales Channel for Every AV Product

-When launching a new tech product, your sales channels are as important as the rest of your marketing campaign.
+When launching a new AV product, your sales channels are as important as the rest of your marketing campaign.
 Your sales channels are what ultimately closes the deal, where the actual consumer purchase takes place.
 So, it’s no surprise that sales channels are such an important component of any marketing program.

 Your sales strategy should make sense for your product and audience.
 Here are a few interesting sales channels for the tech industry: